nathanielkess/react-redux-birthday-wish/README.md

 Now run the app and open up the console.
 What do'ya see?
 Nothing, well pretty much nothing, right?
 It's just an empty object.
 This makes sense because haven't _added_ the reducer to the store.
 Let's do that now.

 Open `src/store.js` .
-Import the `count` reducer from  `make-a-wish.reducers` and added it to the combined reducers:
+Import the `count` reducer from  `make-a-wish.reducers` and add it to the combined reducers:

 ```diff
 import { createStore, applyMiddleware, combineReducers, compose } from 'redux';